 What makes a game fun and engaging?
 How do game designers keep users entertained?
-In this course, students learn game design fundamentals and the basics of game narratives by picking apart some of their favorite games with the course instructor.
+In this course, students will learn how to create games using Scratch.

 Keepin’ it short & snappy

 - Introduction into the world of Game Design

 - Requires Start with Scratch or equivalent block-based programming experience

 Here’s what the inside of a simple Scratch game looks like.

 Using their knowledge from our Start with Scratch course, kids are able to create shooting games like this.

 Our instructors will guide students and help them understand what makes a game great.
 In this Game On! course, kids will learn basic concepts of game design with more advanced Scratch programming concepts to create games that are fun, engaging and addictive.

 Credit: Roller Day v1 by gaomikado271.